jholleran/calvingcamerasystems/products/short-range-ip-calving-camera-system.md

 If you want to get more information about how to set this type of system see this link: <a href="{{site.baseurl}}/ip/2015/04/24/ip-calving-camera-system.html">IP Calving Camera System</a>

 The IP Camera has <a href="{{site.baseurl}}/ptz/2015/04/26/ptz-calving-camera.html">PTZ</a> functions so you can scan 360 degree around the shed.
-It also has high quality video, so enjoy clear uninterrupted camera footage from your laptop, computor, or smart phone.
+It also has high quality video, so enjoy clear uninterrupted camera footage from your laptop, computer, or smart phone.

 <h2>Connection Diagram</h2>